CvierXi/Study/01_OpenCourse/MIT/18.065_Matrix Methods in Data Analysis, Signal Processing, and Machine Learning/ReadMe.md

   - Three terms of a Taylor series of $F(x)$: many variables $x$
   - Downhill direction decided by first partial derivatives of $F$ at $x$
   - Newton's method uses higher derivatives (Hessian at higher cost).
-- Related chapter in textbook: Introduction to Chapter VI.1, VI.4
+- Related chapter in textbook: Chapter VI.1, VI.4

 ### 22_梯度下降法